enrichment workshops for writers, keynote speakers, actors and stand-up

 both from the stage and through the film/video camera.

-Sections of "Fundamentals" on Thursdays are repeated every
+Sections of "Fundamentals" on Wednesdays are repeated every

 open mics with instructor feedback, exercises writing & performing

 jokes, improvisation with the audience, how to deal with hecklers, etc.

 classes that begin January 17.

 The six meetings covers Lessons 1-4 and prep for CMC's.

 Those finishing Lesson Two: How to Write a

 are immediately also eligible to join most of the Intermediate and Advanced

 six-week courses covering four-five more lessons from Lessons 5-34.
 Three